VamsiKrishna2998/Dashboardpackage/README.md

 - Create a node project
 - Create a package.json file using npm init -y command
 - Install the package using below command.
-- npm i testrailmetrics
+- "npm i testrailmetrics"
 - install the axios using below command.
-- npm i -D axios
+- "npm i -D axios"
 - install the Dotenv by using bewlow commad.
-- npm i -D dotenv
+- "npm i -D dotenv"
 - install the axios logger using below command.
-- npm i axios-logger
+- "npm i axios-logger"
 - install the hotshots using bewlow command.
-- npm i hot-shots
+- "npm i hot-shots"

 # Usage